 Here’s my notes:

-Appearance: Medium-light orange/amber with a slight haze.
-Full head of creamy, white foam with low retention.
+Appearance: Medium to medium-dark gold.
+Clear.
+Full head of creamy, white foam with larger bubbles interspersed.
+Excellent retention.